Enriched model categories in equivariant contexts: Modules over cocommutative DG Hopf algebras

 Let $R$ be a commutative ring.
-We specialize the general theory to the category $\sV = \sM_R$ of ($\bZ$-graded) chain complexes over $R$ and the $\sV$-category $\sM = \sM_A$ of DG $A$-modules, where $A$ is a differential graded $R$-algebra (DGA).
+We specialize the general theory to the category $\sV = R\text{-}\bf{Mod}$ of $\bZ$-graded chain complexes over $R$.
+It is a cosmos with product $\otimes$, unit $R$, and internal hom $\Hom_R$.
 Differentials lower degree; replacing $X_n$ by $X^{-n}$ would reverse this convention.
+To avoid distraction, the reader may prefer to restrict $R$ to be a field.

+In this setting, a Hopf group $A$ in $\sV$ is a cocommutative differential graded $R$-Hopf algebra.\footnote{We change notation from $G$ to $A$ for psychological rather than mathematical reasons.} From the point of view of \S2 and \S3, we take $\sV = \sM$ to be $R\text{-}\bf{Mod}$.
+Then $G\sV$ becomes the category $A\text{-}\bf{Mod}$ of left DG $A$-modules.
+Note that we have successively simpler cases where we take the differential on $A$ to be trivial and when we take $A$ to be concentrated in degree $0$.
+We can specialize by taking $A$ to be the group ring of a discrete group, but our context is vastly more general.

-We give $\sM_R $ the model structure whose weak equivalences, fibrations, and cofibrations are the quasi-isomorphisms, the degreewise epimorphisms, and the degreewise split monomorphisms with cofibrant cokernel.
+We give $R\text{-}\bf{Mod} $ the model structure whose weak equivalences, fibrations, and cofibrations are the quasi-isomorphisms, the degreewise epimorphisms, and the degreewise split monomorphisms with cofibrant cokernel.
 Cofibrant objects are degreewise projective, and the converse holds for bounded below objects.
 This model structure is compactly generated.
 Canonical generating sets $\mathcal{I}_R$ and $\mathcal{J}_R$ are given by the inclusions $S^{n-1}_R\rtarr D^n_R$ and $0\rtarr D^n_R$ for $n\in \bZ$.
 Here $S^n_R$ is $R$-free on one generator of degree $n$, with zero differential, and $D^n_R$ is $R$-free on generators of degrees $n$ and $n-1$, with $d_n = \id$.
 See for example \cite[\S18.4]{MP} for details and alternative model structures.